Free shipping on order above 200€

 Area affected Possible consequences

-Foot / Arch plantar pain, fatigue, arch collapse
+Foot / arch plantar pain, fatigue, arch collapse

 Achilles tendon tendonitis, inflammation, chronic pain